Internal Links

 A year later,

-the Apollo 11 Moon landing really fired my enthusiasm and I joined the BAA.
+the Apollo 11 Moon landing really fired my enthusiasm and I joined the BAA (British Astronomical Association).
 Then, when Patrick

 showed off his 15 inch reflector on a Sky at Night program in 1973, it